SECA: Semantically Equivalent and Coherent Attacks for Eliciting LLM Hallucinations: Semantically Equivalent and Coherent Attacks (SECA)

-\myparagraph{Putting It All Together} Algorithm~\ref{algo:SECA} integrates the above components into a unified procedure.
-We begin by initializing the candidate set with $N$ copies of the original prompt $\bm{x}_0$.
-At each iteration, new candidates are generated by the semantic equivalence proposer, filtered by the feasibility checker, and then their adversarial strengths are evaluated.
-Among all feasible candidates, we retain only the top-$N$ adversarial prompts to form the next iteration (Line 10 of Algorithm \ref{algo:SECA}).
-The process terminates when either the log-likelihood $\log P \paren{\bm{y}^* \mid \bm{x}_{\text{best}}}$ exceeds a predefined threshold or a maximum number of iterations is reached.
-These design choices make SECA a constraint-preserving zeroth-order method that is simple and effective.
+\myparagraph{Putting It All Together} Algorithm~\ref{algo:SECA} integrates above components into a unified procedure.
+We initialize the candidate set with $N$ copies of the original prompt $\bm{x}_0$ (Line 2).
+At each iteration, new candidates are generated by the semantic equivalence proposer (Line 6), evaluated for adversarial strength (Line 7), and then filtered by the feasibility checker (Line 8).
+Among all feasible candidates, we retain only the top-$N$ adversarial prompts for the next iteration as candidates (Line 10).
+The process terminates when either $\log P_{\mathcal{T}} \paren{\bm{y}^* \mid \bm{x}_{\text{best}}}$ exceeds a predefined threshold or a maximum number of iterations is reached.
+These design choices make SECA a simple yet effective constraint-preserving zeroth-order method.
 An illustrative example of one iteration is shown in~\autoref{fig:SECA_demo}.